 - Being spat at or kicked because of their perceived or actual disability/additional need

-For more information on defining disablist bullying, click here.
+For more information for schools on responding to disablist bullying, click here.